janbiedermann/up/README.md

 ## Introduction

 This is currently mainly a technical demonstration, demonstrating the speed of the [Opal Ruby](https://github.com/opal/opal) implementation employing [Node](https://nodejs.org/en) and [uWebSocketJs](https://github.com/uNetworking/uWebSockets.js) as runtime.

 Its not yet a generic, all purpose Rack server, but good for further experimentation, research and open for improvement.
 The included ruby version allows for verification of code correctness and performance.
 If it works with `bundle exec up_ruby` it should work equally well with the various Opal versions, at least thats the future goal.

+Its a intention of this project, to serve as a tool for enhancing Opal Ruby and porting Rack apps from Matz to Opal Ruby.

 ## Getting started